pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 This exercise introduces the CI/CD topic by setting up a basic markdown website in [GitHub Pages](https://pages.github.com/), maintained through Git, similar as to how this workshop website is maintained.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a popular format to store text with annotations on Git.
 The site will be rendered by the [Quarto](https://quarto.org) library.
 Quarto is one of many platforms to generate a website from a set of markdown files.
 Quarto facilitates integrations with R and Python scripts for advanced content creation.

-- Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your github account, for example 'My-first-CMS'.
+- Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your GitHub account, for example 'My-first-CMS'.
 - Before we add any content [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) 'gh-pages' on the repository, this branch will later contain the generated html sources of the website, which will be shared via <https://{you}.github.io/{my-first-cms}>.

 - Create a file docs/index.md and docs/about.md.
 Start each file with a header: